 Christmas in addiction rehab – putting recovery first

-Christmas can be a challenging and dangerous time for people who are struggling with an addiction.
+Christmas can be a challenging time if you are struggling with an addiction.

 All our rehabilitation clinics make sure that over the Christmas period, people are able to focus on their recovery.
-The teams also work hard to ensure that Christmas isn’t forgotten, where everyone has the opportunity to enjoy a festive atmosphere and still spend time with friends and family.
+The teams also work hard to ensure that Christmas isn’t forgotten.

-We have spoken to a number of our rehab clinics around the UK to find out what Christmas and the festive period are like for those working through an Addiction Treatment Programme.
+We spoke to a number of our UK rehab clinics to find out what the festive period will be like for those working through an Addiction Treatment Programme with us this year.

 Priory Hospital Bristol